Oluwagbemiga13/secret-santa/README.md

 # 🎅 Secret Santa App

 A Java Spring Boot application to automate your Secret Santa gift exchange – from participant invitation to anonymous gift assignment, all done via email!
+Frontend needs a lot of work!
+This is just POC and my main goal was always BE.

 ---